MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 tags: jdk8 streams recursion
 ---

-We were taught Scala in CSC110, and I quickly fell in love with the language.
+We were taught Scala in CSC110, and I really liked its functional features.
-Now that I am taking introductory Java courses, I need to carefully hide my love for Scala from the Object Oriented supremacists that grade me.
-One of the ways I subtly express it is by using Java 8 functional interfaces wherever possible, which mostly means replacing all of the iteration I can with Stream operations.
+Now that I am taking introductory Java courses, I need to carefully hide my affinity for FP from the OO supremacists that grade me.
+One of the more subtle ways I can express it is by using Java 8 functional interfaces wherever possible, which mostly means replacing all of the for loops I can with Stream operations.
 Today, this quest lead to me explore some new methods of recursion, and uncover some feats and shortcomings of Java 8 in the process.